Temples in and around Madurai

 - The while elephants around the sanctum and the legend behind

-- Painting of a rotating lingam on the celiing near the Mukkruni Vinayagar shrine
+- Painting of a revolving lingam on the celiing near the Mukkruni Vinayagar shrine – it will face you in whichever direction you stand.

 - 1000 pillar hall